 Astrologically, though, it’s a bit more complicated.
 On a basic level, astrology deals with the Universe in twelfths, each representing a different aspect of life.
 The twelfth that Mercury represents is all about data, communication and activity.
 Generally we go through life learning and observing, but during a retrograde, when Mercury, or whichever part of the Universe, appears to be going backward, we’re forced to slow down and be more deliberate.
 Real learning is about taking time to integrate what we’ve observed, and, without this break, we’d never be able to process anything because we’d always be bombarded with something new.

 1. Avoid scheduling something new during a Mercury retrograde, unless it’s old business that needs finishing, in which case it’s perfect.
 If you absolutely must travel or schedule travel during a retrograde, then the “re” prefix is key.
 Do your best to figure out how to integrate any of the “re”trograde themes—revisit, rebuild, rejuvenate, recover, retreat, reconcile—into your experience.
-For example, Mercury is retrograde from December 19, 2016 to Jan 8, 2017.
-Avoid travel during the holidays?
+For example, Mercury is retrograde from December 3, 2017 to December 22, 2017.
+Avoid end of the year travel?
 Inconceivable!
 But going back to the farm to see Pops and revisit memory lane?
 Perfect.

 2. Be cautious and take your time.
 There are bound to be mishaps and communication erros, so do your best to be ready for them.
 Buy travel insurance even if you don't think you need to.
 Be extra alert when you double check everything and do so patiently.
 Keep your eyes and ears open and listen to tiny omens or clues alerting your intuition.
 Any time you feel rushed, frantic or flustered, let that be the clue to slow down and breathe for a minute.
 Taking time to calm down just may prevent your locking the keys in your car!